A responsive design responds to different display sizes by changing the size and layout depending on the device.

 6) Mobile Users:

 Users are now spending more than 1 hour per day accessing the internet from their mobile devices.
-One in four adults visits website from 4 different devices each week.
+One in four adults visits websites from 4 different devices each week.

 7) Better User Experience Is a Key: